Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Experimental Setup

 \section{Experimental Setup}

-We experiment with transfer learning on top of SimCSE BERT-base model, as to influence expected TaDSE properties on a representation model.
-We evaluate our method via similar configuration with DSE, by comparing vector similarity with the training set representations.
-We differ from DSE in that we utilize kNN with training set to select relevant reference vectors.
-More configuration details in Appendix~\ref{sec:config}.
+We experiment with transfer learning on top of SimCSE~\cite{simcse-2021} BERT-base model, as to influence expected TaDSE properties on a representation model.
+We utilize kNN with the training set to select relevant reference vectors (Fig.~\ref{fig:intent_acc}) and compute intent detection accuracy (Section~\ref{sec:rel}).
+Baselines of TOD-BERT~\cite{wu2020todbert} and DSE~\cite{zhou2022learning} are dialogue embedding models utilizing utterance-only contrastive learning.
+We do not perform STS evaluation due to domain mismatch and lack of context-aware semantics (Appendix~\ref{sec:eval}).
+More details in Appendix~\ref{sec:config}.